How to Sanitize RV Freshwater Tank & Lines (7 Easy Steps)

 Step 7: Rinse Your System

 The final step involves thoroughly rinsing your system.
-Fill your tank with fresh water and run it through the system, making sure to open all the faucets.
+Fill your tank with fresh water and run it through the entire system, making sure to open all the faucets.
 Continue this flushing process until there’s no bleach odor.

 If your RV comes equipped with a water filtration system, consider replacing your filters after this sanitization process.
 This ensures that you’ve effectively removed all sanitizing chemicals from your system, and it’s now ready for water use.